-Learning how to photograph the Milky Way isn’t anywhere near as hard as you may think, and not only that, it’s one of the most rewarding and impressive types of photography that you can master.
+Learning how to photograph the Milky Way isn’t anywhere near as hard as you may think.
+Not only that, it’s one of the most rewarding and impressive types of photography that you can master.

-When done right, astrophotography produces awe-inspiring results that will impress your friends and wow strangers who view your portfolio.
+When done right, astrophotography produces awe-inspiring results.
+These will impress your friends and wow strangers who view your portfolio.

 It’s important to not only know which settings to choose and lens to use, but also how to find the Milky Way at night without worrying about the moon washing out the night sky, or the clouds blocking your view.

-Taking photos in the middle of the night, in pitch black darkness, can be as tricky as it sounds, so it’s important to make sure that you come prepared with the right gear, set up and ready to go.
+Taking photos in the middle of the night, in pitch black darkness, can be as tricky as it sounds.
+It’s important to make sure that you come prepared with the right gear, set up and ready to go.